 Help Butterfly Conservation to take nature’s pulse by joining-in the Big Butterfly Count!

 The Big Butterfly Count is a UK-wide effort to assess the health of our environment by comparing the number and type of butterflies, both rare and common (and a few moths) seen during high summer with records from previous years.
-The count is an ideal opportunity for enthusiastic Citizen Scientists like yourselves to contribute observations which can have a real influence on future efforts to protect some of the rarer and more vulnerable species.

 Why?
 Although the swift used to be a common summer visitor to the UK, it is now a rapidly declining breeding species.
 The Rea Valley Community Wildlife Group want to understand more about where swifts are breeding locally.
 How?
 Just by watching the skies from your...